sirchuck/site_works/README.md

     $this->showConsoleExecutionTime - Prints SITE_WORKS & Page Execution time in console window.
     $this->useUnitTests - true or false, enable unit testing, if on execution will be slower.
     $this->UnitTestsFile - Default '', if set, the unit test file is saved there.
 Useful if you need to find a parse error.
 Ex: /tmp/MyUnitTest.txt
+    $this->UnitTestErrorsOnly - true or false, if true successful unit tests are reported to the debug_server, more to read but you may want it from time to time.
     $this->css_js_minify - minifys css and js.
 Typically, you would turn this on just before pushing to your live server so you can serve minified files.
     $this->css_js_one_file - this puts your css and js into one file to load instead of two.
 Faster browser loading typically.
     $this->APCuTimeoutMinutes - number of minutes for the apcu cache to refresh $this->mem and $this->admin db records.